Sub Culture

-Sub Culture is a submarine action/adventure computer game, developed by Criterion Games and published by Ubi Soft.
-It was released in 1997, and was often praised as a solid title, but received little recognition and had only limited sales.
+Sub Culture is a submarine action-adventure video game, developed by Criterion Games and published by Ubi Soft.
+It was released in November 11,1997, and was often praised as a solid title, but received little recognition and had only limited sales.
 A spiritual successor, also developed by Criterion and published by Ubi Soft, was released in 2000 under the name Deep Fighter.